Chapter 11 BWV 101 Nimm von uns, Herr, du treuer Gott

-The moment the bass voice enters, the tempo relaxes, the complex texture dissolves, and the singer enquires touchingly----why are you so incensed with us?
-It is a phrase of extreme poignancy due to its unexpectedness, because it is sung to the chorale's first line and lastly, because of its drooping, sighing accompaniment.
+The moment the bass voice enters, the tempo relaxes, the complex texture dissolves, and the singer enquires touchingly—-why are you so incensed with us?
+It is a phrase of extreme poignancy due to its unexpectedness a) because it is sung to the chorale’s first line and b) because of its drooping, sighing accompaniment.
 The flames return: but so, again, does the question, this time extended into a recitative-like line of heart-rending sadness (from bar 17) before the flames appear yet again.

 A touching, almost naïve question and a sincere and simple, childlike plea both emerging from the conflagration of Divine wrath: Bach encapsulates all of this at the epicentre of the cantata.
 The basic structure may best be appreciated in the following simplistic outline;